MorganConrad/gitdir/README.md

   1. the private_token is a security weakness, and, even worse, may appear in the results.
    - Haven't tried it with GitHub cause I don't have any private repos there
    - For GitLab, you should use a more granular ["Personal Access Token"](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instead.
-  2. Branch isn't used consistently yet.
+  2. Branch isn't well tested or used consistently yet.
   3. Recursion into directories might be added later